Sturcoal/Ammodytes/README.md

 # Ammodytes
-Pucblic information and datasets on the investigations of species diversity and population genetics among Ammodutes
+Pucblic information and datasets on the investigations of species diversity and population genetics among Ammodytes